trix0831/MBFF_Miracle/README.md

 ```bash
 bin/mbff testcase/testcase1_0812.txt output/out1
 ```
-For this case, you should see the final result in the output/out1 and the visualization result under the directory pic
+For this case, you should see the final result in the output/out1 and the visualization result under the directory "pic"

 ## Evalutation
 To get the evaluation score (Evaluator provided by ICCAD Contest 2024), run